-CRISPR-Cas9 system is naturally present in the archaea and bacteria to protect from invading viruses and plasmids.
-It works through complementary RNA guided cleavage of the foreign DNA, which subsequently is repaired through either imprecise non-homologous end joining or template-dependent homologous directed repair systems.
-Compared to other gene-editing tools such as ZNS (zinc finger nucleases) and TALENS (transcription activator-like effector nucleases), CRISPR-Cas9 is cost-effective, precise, reliable, robust, and multiplexed gene-editing tool.
-This Ebook gives a brief background into the basic mechanism of the CRISPR-Cas9 system and factors influencing its efficacy in treating human diseases, of its applications of agriculture, genetic engineering and environmental sciences.
-It also discusses various strategies and modifications to negate the off-target effects in CRISPR-Cas9 to improve the efficiency, safety and reliability as a weapon in the treatment of human diseases.
+The CRISPR system is naturally present in most archaea and bacteria to protect them from invading viruses and plasmids.
+The functioning of the CRISPR system involves RNA-guided cleavage of the foreign double-stranded DNA, which subsequently gets repaired through either imprecise non-homologous end joining (NHEJ) or template-dependent homologous directed repair (HDR) pathways.
+Compared to other gene editing techniques such as zinc finger nucleases (ZFNs) and transcription activator-like effector nucleases (TALENs), CRISPR/Cas9 is a cost-effective, precise, reliable, robust, and multiplexed genome editing tool.
+This eBook gives an overview of the CRISPR/Cas9 system, the mechanism of genome editing involved, the factors affecting its efficacy in the treatment of human diseases, and the applications of the CRISPR/Cas9 system in agriculture, genetic engineering, and environmental sciences.
+The eBook also discusses various strategies and modifications to negate the off-target effects in CRISPR/Cas9 to improve its efficiency, safety, and reliability as a weapon in the treatment of human diseases.

-A CRISPR array is found within the bacterial genome.
-This array contains numerous unique protospacer sequences that have homologous sequences to certain foreign DNA.
+A CRISPR array is typically found within most bacterial and archaeal genomes.
+This array contains numerous unique protospacer sequences that have homology to specific foreign DNA.
 These protospacers have short palindromic repeat sequences between them.
-Below is an overview of the endogenous Type II bacterial CRISPR system:
+Below is an overview of the CRISPR/Cas9 system, an endogenous type II bacterial CRISPR system.

-The CRISPR-Cas9 system is a powerful technology, applied in innovative and diverse biological applications.
-Its advantages are incomparable to other gene editing tools.
-The CRISPR-Cas9 system has, for example, more target sites than TALENs and ZFNs, and Cas9 has several variants that can be applied in a wide range of studies.
-Furthermore, the ease of the use of the system means it can be carried out in just about any laboratory.
+The CRISPR/Cas9 system is a powerful technology that finds innovative and diverse biological applications.
+It has several advantages compared to other gene editing tools.
+The CRISPR/Cas9 system, for example, can target more sites on double-stranded DNA than TALENs and ZFNs, and Cas9 endonuclease has several variants that find a wide range of applications.
+Furthermore, the ease with which the CRISPR/Cas9 system can be used means that it can be carried out in just about any laboratory.
 Cas9-based tools have considerably improved our ability to conduct systematic analyses of gene function, and more accurately reproduce tumour-associated chromosomal translocations.
-This technology has also created the way forward for epigenetics, the dissection of redundant gene functions, and potential gene therapy.
-CRISPR-Cas9 technology is currently the most versatile, accurate and simplest genome editing method in a variety of in vitro and in vivo cells and organisms.
+This technology has also created the way forward for epigenetics, the dissection of redundant gene functions, and potential gene therapies.
+CRISPR/Cas9 technology is currently the most versatile, accurate, and simplest genome editing method to conduct in vitro and in vivo genome editing in cells and organisms.